 - Use a Compost System.
 Even micro gardeners can make compost no matter how small a space you might have.
 Worm castings and compost hold moisture in your soil and help retain nutrients where they’re needed.
 Whether you make or buy a worm farm or mini compost system, you will add a valuable water saving resource in your garden.
 Frugal gardeners needn’t buy a compost bin – there are many micro systems you can make yourself.
 I’ve made several low-cost compost systems that work well including converting a 60 litre black garbage bin by drilling 1cm holes on the sides and base and covering with the lid.
 It can be turned regularly by simply rolling it on its side!

 - Worm Farms.
 There are many DIY worm farm options providing you with valuable worm castings that are pure humus and hold maximum moisture in your soil or invest in a commercial one.
 A mini in-situ worm farm I use is the Little Rotter.
 It’s compact, made from a safe plastic and adds humus where you need it (directly in your garden).
 A great way to save your plants in times of drought or severe dry weather.

 Choose your plant container carefully.
-Different materials heat up quickly or lose moisture due to porosity so think about your pot location before making a final decision.
-For example, metal heats up quickly so raised galvanised garden beds and metal containers will draw moisture out of the soil and these gardens will need more watering.
+Different materials heat up quickly or lose moisture due to porosity.
+So think about your pot location before making a final decision.
+For example, metal heats up quickly.
+So raised galvanised garden beds and metal containers will draw moisture out of the soil.
+These gardens will need more frequent watering.
 If you live in a hot climate, this may be a major consideration.

 Clay pots such as unglazed terracotta will lose moisture through their porous surface.
 So the soil will dry out faster than glazed ceramic pots.
 It’s vital to use a quality potting mix that holds moisture.
 I make my own blends for this reason.